IMG_1509-M

 If parents have disclosed their child’s dietary needs and have paid for this option, we have no problem accommodating them.
 We cannot accommodate dietary requirements which are disclosed while at camp.
 If this happens, parents will be contacted and must supply the additional food at their expense.

-We will only accommodate your child’s needs if you have indicated these needs on the registration form.
+We will only be able to accommodate your child’s needs if you have indicated these needs on the registration form.
 For example:

 Some children are “trying” the gluten diet but are not gluten-sensitive.
 They can eat regular food.
 We buy all our food before camp and can only buy other food once the camp begins.
 Please tell us on the camp application and choose this food sensitivity option when registering.
 We will happily accommodate your children if you follow the proper process.